 You may elect to receive mail from the library at a P.O.
 Box, but you must maintain a current home address on file.

 Patrons who live outside the JCPL taxing district may obtain a Public Library Access Card (PLAC).
-To obtain a PLAC, you must already have a valid Indiana library card in your home library district, and pay the $50.00 fee.
+To obtain a PLAC, you must already have a valid Indiana library card in your home library district, and pay the $65.00 fee.
 PLACs are valid for one year from the date of issue.

 Replacing Your Library Card

 If your Johnson County Public Library card has been lost or stolen, please contact your branch immediately to prevent unauthorized borrowing or access to your account.
-A replacement card may be obtained for a small charge.

 Once your card has been issued, you will have immediate access to your online account for placing holds and renewing materials.
 Login with your card number and PIN - your PIN is set by default to the last 4 digits of your card number.
 For maximum account security, you are encouraged to change your PIN after logging into your account the first time.